New England Trail Hike – Brief Summary

 Camping is only allowed in designated areas.
 Over the 215 miles, there are five shelters or campsites in Massachusetts and 4 in Connecticut.

-One plus about this trail is the number of restaurants and Diners immediately adjacent to the trail.
+One plus about this trail is the number of restaurants and Diners immediately adjacent to the course.
 This means I won’t be carrying a lot of food.
 I also won’t be cooking since this is a short hike.

 New England Trail Hike – Northern Terminus